PixarAnimationStudios/OpenUSD/docs/toolset.rst

                            Width of the output image.
 The height will be computed from this value and the camera's aspect ratio (default=960)
+     --multithreaded, -mt
+                           The time taken to export a large number of frames from an animated stage can be improved by enabling multithreaded renderering with this option.
+This creates a single instance of the Storm engine, saving the setup time for each frame.
+                           The frames are then written to storage in parallel.
+                           (default=disabled)

 **Further Notes on Command Line Options**